JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 # Milestone Location Calculator

-If you ever encounter a Roman milestone (for which the caput viae and mile number is known), divorced from its original context, or published under a legacy place name that is no longer identifiable, this calculator will help you estimate where it originally stood.
+If you ever encounter a Roman milestone **(for which the caput viae and mile number is known)**, divorced from its original context, or published under a legacy place name that is no longer identifiable, this calculator will help you estimate where it originally stood.

-In order to use this calculator, you MUST know a) the (Roman) mile number of your milestone, b) the caput viae of the road your milestone served c) the Itiner-e ID's of the route segments making up that road, d) the total length of the road in (Roman) miles
+In order to use this calculator, you MUST know
+**a) the (Roman) mile number of your milestone,**

+**b) the caput viae of the road your milestone served**

+**c) the Itiner-e ID's of the route segments making up that road**

+**d) the total length of the road in (Roman) miles**

+# How it works

 I made this because while working on my thesis I encountered a cluster of milestones reused in a medieval bridge in Aquae Flaviae; 6 of which, tantalisingly, records both the caput viae of the road and the mile number.
 I thought this was definitely enough information for us to have a rough estimate of where they originally stood, so I made this calculator.

+### The Problem

-One major design hurdle I encountered while making this calculator was the coastline paradox.
+One major design hurdle I encountered while making this calculator was the **coastline paradox**.

 The more detailed a road asset is, the "longer" it becomes due to all the kinks and bends.
-If we simply convert Roman miles to kms and attempt to plot the milestone at the Xth km of the very detailed Itiner-e based route asset, we would be at the mercy of the coastline paradox.
+If we simply convert Roman miles to kms and attempt to plot the milestone at the Xth km of the very detailed Itiner-e based route asset, we would be very far off.

-For example, according to the Itinerarium Antonini Augusti, the road between Bracara Augusta and Aquae Flaviae is 80 Roman miles long (20+26+16+18=80) But the total length of all Itiner-e road segments making up that road is almost 124 Roman miles (183.36 km)!
+For example, according to the Itinerarium Antonini Augusti, the road between Bracara Augusta and Aquae Flaviae is **80 Roman miles** long (20+26+16+18=80)

+But the total length of all Itiner-e road segments making up that road is **almost 124 Roman miles (183.36 km)!**

 This means if we simply convert our milestone's mile number into Roman miles, and try to plot it on the road, we will be very far off.
-Using this method, a milestone marking the 80th mile, i.e. the final mile of the road that should be at the gates of Aquae Flaviae, would be plotted to a location almost 65 km away from Aquae Flaviae
+Using this method, **a milestone marking the 80th mile, i.e. the final mile of the road that should be at the gates of Aquae Flaviae, would be plotted to a location almost 65 km away from Aquae Flaviae**

+### The Solution

-Therefore, to sidestep this paradox, my calculator uses percentage, instead of a raw conversion from Roman miles to kilometers.
+Therefore, to sidestep this paradox, my calculator uses **percentage**, instead of a raw conversion from Roman miles to kilometers.

-For a milestone on the Xth mile of a road Y miles long:
+**For a milestone on the Xth mile of a road Y miles long:**

 **FIRST**: It calculates that for a road Y miles long, X miles is Z percent of its total length.